RafalOrchowski/CardsMemorising/README.md

 # CardsMemorising
-Simple program to remember a sequence of cards.
+Simple program that helps you memorize a sequence of cards and measure time.

 No maven, spring, hibernate, nothing used XD